 - Cool Facts

-Like most gulls, the Western Gull is an opportunistic feeder, capturing its own live prey, scavenging refuse, or stealing food from seals and other gulls.
-It is known to steal milk from lactating female seals while they lie on their backs sleeping on the beach.
+- Like most gulls, the Western Gull is an opportunistic feeder, capturing its own prey, scavenging trash, or stealing food from seals and other gulls.
+Sometimes they even steal milk from mother seals while they're asleep.

-The Western Gull hybridizes extensively with the Glaucous-winged Gull, with the hybrids being the most common form in Washington.
-The hybrids can be similar to the parent adult forms, but usually have intermediate back and wingtip coloring.
-With the medium-gray back, dark upper surface to wingtips, frosty white undersurface to wingtips and a darkish eye, a hybrid may closely resemble a robust Thayer's Gull.
+- The Western Gull hybridizes so extensively with the Glaucous-winged Gull that in Washington, hybrids are more common than either species.
+The hybrids usually have intermediate back and wingtip coloring.
+With the medium-gray back, dark upper wingtips, frosty under the wingtips, and darkish eye, hybrids may closely resemble a large Iceland Gull (Thayer's form).
 The flatter and larger head of the hybrid, and especially the thick bill with a pronounced angle on the bottom, should help distinguish it from the smaller, slimmer Thayer's Gull.

 - The Yellow-footed Gull of the Gulf of California formerly was regarded as a race of the Western Gull.
 But its legs are a different color, and it also takes only three, not four, years to reach adult plumage.